testit-tms/api-client-golang/docs/NotificationModel.md

 ### NewNotificationModel

-`func NewNotificationModel(id string, isRead bool, entityId string, notificationType NotificationTypeModel, testPlanGlobalId int64, createdById string, ) *NotificationModel`
+`func NewNotificationModel(id string, isRead bool, entityId string, notificationType NotificationTypeModel, testPlanGlobalId int64, testPlanName string, comment string, workItemName string, createdById string, ) *NotificationModel`

 NewNotificationModel instantiates a new NotificationModel object This constructor will assign default values to properties that have it defined,